trackmania-rl/tmrl/README.md

 ## TrackMania Roborace League

-We host the `TrackMania Roborace League`, a fun way of benchmarking self-racing approaches in the TrackMania2020 video game.
+We host the [TrackMania Roborace League](readme/competition.md), a fun way of benchmarking self-racing approaches in the TrackMania2020 video game.
+Follow the link for information about the competition, including the current leaderboard and instructions to participate.

 Regardless of whether they want to compete or not, ML developers will find the [competition tutorial script](https://github.com/trackmania-rl/tmrl/blob/master/tmrl/tuto/competition/custom_actor_module.py) useful for creating advanced training pipelines in TrackMania.

-Information about the competition can be found at [this link](readme/competition.md), including the current leaderboard and instructions to participate.

 ## TrackMania Gym environment
 In case you only wish to use the `tmrl` Real-Time Gym environment for TrackMania in your own training framework, this is made possible by the `get_environment()` method: